 The story ...

-I can only imagine the only church in town, that might be characterized as "the best," yet I doubt that it can every truly exist.
+I can only imagine the only church in town, that might be characterized as "the best," yet I doubt that it can ever truly exist.
 Personally, I've spent too many destructive hours critiquing the church, and the people in it, for not meeting my expectations.
 Might the attainable good church be the place where people learn to do justice, love kindness, and walk humbly with God in Christ (Micah 6:8).

 Thoughts for the day ...